The 2021 small business owner’s guide to bookkeeping

 Why does bookkeeping matter?

-If you post business and personal transactions in the same bookkeeping system, you risk the accuracy of your financial statements and tax returns.
-Let’s assume that you post $2,000 in personal expenses in the company’s accounting records.
-The costs in the income statement won’t be accurate, and your business tax return will contain errors.
+If you submit transactions pertaining to both your business and your personal life into the same bookkeeping system, you put the accuracy of your financial statements and tax returns at risk.
+Let’s say you enter $2,000 worth of personal costs into the company’s financial records; this is just an example.
+Your company’s income statement costs won’t be accurate, and neither your income statement nor your tax return will be accurate.

-Finally, the total dollar amount of debits must always equal credits.
-Accounting and bookkeeping software requires each journal entry to post an equal dollar amount of debits and credits.
-However, the number of debit and credit entries may differ.
+Last but not least, the total dollar amount of debits and credits must always be equal.
+Each journal entry must record an equal dollar amount of debits and credits, according to the requirements of the accounting and bookkeeping software.
+There is a possibility that the number of debit and credit entries will be different.

 Let’s look at an example: